cyberd00m/personatech/README.md

 ## 📄 License

-This project is part of PersonaForge AI development.
+This project is part of PersonaForge development.

 ## 🤝 Contributing